fconstancias/metabaRpipe/README.md

 ## Raw data organisation:

-Please pay attention to structure of the raw sequencing data:
+Organisation of the raw sequencing data is crucial.

 Fwd and Rev reads (*_R1_* and *_R2_*, respectively) are placed in run specific directory since error learning and ASV inference has to be perform on a run basis.
 If you are only analyzing one sequencing run, simply add only one subdirectory.